zachatrocity/netoaster/README.md

 ![alt tag](https://raw.github.com/zachatrocity/netoaster/master/toasterdemoapp/success.png)

 ```
-WarningToaster.Toast("Warning message", "bottomright");
+WarningToaster.Toast("Warning message", ToasterPosition.PrimaryScreenTopRight);
 ```

 ![alt tag](https://raw.github.com/zachatrocity/netoaster/master/toasterdemoapp/warning.png)

 3. Optional parameters (more to come)
 	* message - the text to display in the toaster
-	* position - the position to show the toaster, like (default is PrimaryScreenBottomRight) *shout out to [jublin](https://github.com/jublin) for the enum support!
+	* position - the position to show the toaster, like (default is PrimaryScreenBottomRight)
-		*PrimaryScreenBottomRight
-        *PrimaryScreenTopRight
-        *PrimaryScreenBottomLeft
-        *PrimaryScreenTopLeft
-        *ApplicationBottomRight
-        *ApplicationTopRight
-        *ApplicationBottomLeft
-        *ApplicationTopLeft
+    	  * shout out to [jublin](https://github.com/jublin) for the enum support!
+    	  * PrimaryScreenBottomRight
+    	  * PrimaryScreenTopRight
+    	  * PrimaryScreenBottomLeft
+    	  * PrimaryScreenTopLeft
+    	  * ApplicationBottomRight
+    	  * ApplicationTopRight
+    	  * ApplicationBottomLeft
+    	  * ApplicationTopLeft
 	* margin - the desired distance away from the corner

 #To do:
 * add optional colors
 * add more animations
 * for feature requests open a new issue

 #Contributers